Multi-Lattice Sampling of Quantum Field Theories via Neural Operator-based Flows: Introduction

-Consider $\mathcal{S}$ as an action characterizing a quantum field theory, with $S$ representing its discretization to a lattice. \citet{albergo2019flow} suggest a method for sampling from the lattice quantum field theory described by $S$.
-This involves a normalizing flow parameterizing a probability density $q_\theta(\phi)$ of discrete fields over the lattice, and optimizing the parameters $\theta$ until $q_\theta(\phi)$ closely approximates $\frac{e^{-S[\phi]}}{Z}$, where $Z=\int [d\phi] e^{-S[\phi]}$ is the normalizing constant.
-Operator learning promotes the viewpoint that the lattice/mesh is merely a computational tool, and model should capture the underlying continuous physics. \citet{kovachki2021neural} term this property of models discretization invariance. \footnote{Discretization invariance means that the neural operator evaluated on finer and finer discretizations approximates the continuous operator.
-Thus, strictly speaking, it is not a requirement of invariance rather that of convergence.} In this work, we apply the same idea to the task of sampling from lattice quantum field theories, motivated by the fact that lattice field theories also emerge as the discretization of continuous field theories.
-Suppose now that the field theory is defined on some domain $D$.
-Once a lattice, as a discretization of $D$, is chosen, one can construct a continuous normalizing flow \cite{chen2018neural} as a time-dependent vector field $V_t$ that parametrizes the direction along which probability mass moves.
+{Suppose now that the field theory is defined on some domain $D$, i.e. fields are functions living on $D$.
+We can reduce this system to a finite dimensional one by introducing a lattice, i.e. a collection of regularly spaced points, in $D$, and model fields as functions on this finite collection of lattice sites.} In this setting, a continuous normalizing flow \cite{chen2018neural} can be introduced as a time-dependent vector field $V_t$ that parametrizes the direction along which probability mass moves.
 Generalizing this idea, we propose to parametrize a time-dependent operator $\mathcal V_t$ from the space of functions on $D$ to itself that defines the direction in which functional probability mass moves.
-Such an operator can then be used to map the functional distributions $[\mathcal D\phi(x)]\mathcal Z_0^{-1}e^{-S_0[\phi(x)]}, [\mathcal D\phi(x)]\mathcal Z_1^{-1}e^{-S_1[\phi(x)]}$ to one another.
+Such an operator can then be used to map the functional distributions $[\mathcal D\phi(x)]\mathcal Z_0^{-1}e^{-\mathcal S_0[\phi(x)]}, [\mathcal D\phi(x)]\mathcal Z_1^{-1}e^{-\mathcal S_1[\phi(x)]}$, {with corresponding actions $\mathcal S_0,\mathcal S_1$,} to one another.
 Computationally the operator $\mathcal V_t$ can only be accessed by a choice of a lattice which induces a vector field $V_t$ as the discretization of $\mathcal V_t$.
 We then train this vector field to be a diffeomorphism between the discretized free and target theories, $[d\phi] Z_0^{-1} e^{-S_{0}[\phi]}$ and $[d\phi] Z_1^{-1}e^{-S_1[\phi]}$.
-The upside of using a operator-based flow will be that a single model can be used to operate on multiple discretizations of the same underlying continuous system.
+The upside of using an operator-based flow will be that a single model can be used to operate on multiple discretizations of the same underlying continuous system.
 Figure \ref{fig:tikz} provides a schematic overview of the objects and their relation in this paragraph.

-The structure of the paper is as follows: Section \S \ref{sec:background} contains the relevant background on continuous normalizing flows, Boltzmann densities, the $\phi^4$ quantum field theory and neural operators.
-In Section \S \ref{sec:our_arch} we describe an operator-based normalizing flow architecture that we used in our experiments.
-Section \S \ref{sec:experiments} documents the experiments on the $\phi^4$ theory.